stefanmayer13/casa-calida-razberry/README.md

 # Casa-Calida-RaZberry
-This small programm will connect your RazBerry to the casa-calida servers.
+This small programm will connect your Raspberry PI to the casa-calida servers.
 The installation is easy.

 Connect to your raspberry pi and ensure you have nodejs and Z-Wave.me installed and running.
 Then type: